Publication Ethics

 In some instances, a potential conflict of interest may exist, such as personal, financial, or professional relationships with the authors, research, or funding institutions.
 In that case, the reviewer must notify the handling editor immediately and decline the review.
 Reviewers are also responsible for reporting any suspicion of ethical violations, such as plagiarism or data fabrication, to the handling editor for further investigation.

-Reviewers are expected to keep their personal and professional information and areas of expertise up to date in their journal profiles so that editors can select the most suitable reviewers for each manuscript.
+Reviewers are expected to update their personal and professional information and areas of expertise in their journal profiles so that editors can select the most suitable reviewers for each manuscript.
 Reviewers should only accept review assignments if they are confident that no conflicts of interest—personal, financial, intellectual, professional, political, or religious—will affect their objectivity and fairness.

 Reviewers must respond to review invitations within the given time frame, regardless of whether they accept or decline the assignment.
 They must complete the review by the journal’s deadline if they accept.
 If reviewers suspect any misconduct in the manuscript, they should report it to the handling editor immediately.